thewildofficial/My-Website/content/about.md

 # :wave: Hello, I'm Aban

-I'm 17 and currently live in India, and the world at large.
+I'm about to turn 17, currently living in India, and in my final term of Grade 12.

+I see myself as an ambitious and perispicatious individual and have always been fascinated by computers and human relationships.
+I believe that business and technology skills are a powerful combination and hence really seek to equip myself with the best of both worlds.

-I commit myself to making the world a better place through innovation and mastery.
+I commit myself to make the world a better place through technology, personal development and innovation.

 I believe it is my duty to guide myself and others around me into becoming more competent and self-aware human beings.

-This website is dedicated to documenting my projects, and serves as a hub for my online presence.
+This website is dedicated to documenting my projects and serves as a hub for my online presence.

+## Interests

+In my spare time, I read, play chess, and lift heavy weights.

+I am also facinated by ideas in geopolitics, philosophy, spirituality and the sciences.

+If there are two things I love the most about this world, it is people and machines.

+Computers are miraculous devices.
+I’ve found myself drawn to sub-fields like Cyber-security, Artificial Intelligence and Machine-Human interfaces.

 ## Projects
 - **[Skill Tree](https://projectskilltree.com/)**: A mobile app and discord bot which aims to gamify self-improvement.
 I was involved in developing the [discord bot](https://discord.gg/RM7dmv5ubX), which is currently used by over 2800 users.